gbmhunter/blog/content/pages/electronics/components/power-regulators/off-line-switchers/_index.md

 Both isolated and non-isolated off-line switchers exist on the market.

 {{< figure src="/images/2016/06/offline-switcher-complete-isolated-flyback-switching-supply-schematic-ti.png" width="651px" caption="Schematic of a isolated off-line switcher by TI.
-Image from http://www.ti.com." caption-position="bottom" >}}
+Image from http://www.ti.com."  >}}

 And here is an example of a non-isolated version:

 {{< figure src="/images/2016/06/offline-switcher-linkswitch-tn-typical-application-schematic.pdf.png" width="625px" caption="A typical application schematic for the LinkSwitch-TN family of non-isolated off-line switchers by Power Integrations.
-Image from www.power.com." caption-position="bottom" >}}
+Image from www.power.com."  >}}